Flutter Dio Complete Guide

 Flutter networking could be done using Dio package.
-Dio package provides many convenient methods for http network request and handling response.
+Dio package provides many convenient methods for http network request and handling response and errors.
 The official document says

 A powerful HTTP client for Dart/Flutter, which supports global configuration, interceptors, FormData, request cancellation, file uploading/downloading, timeout, and custom adapters etc.